 For this recipe I'm using a half serving of my Maple Balsamic Dressing.
 There will be a little leftover that will stay good in the fridge for about a week.
 If you want to change things up this Lemon Honey Dressing is also delicious.
 Or in a pinch you can use your favorite bottled dressings.
 Anything thats a good mix of sweet and tangy will work.

-More recipes to enjoy.
+More fig recipes for you to enjoy.

 Fig Jam & Goat Cheese Crostini with Prosciutto